fahimhoq96/fahimhoq96/README.md

-- 👋 Hi, I’m Fahim Hoq
+- 👋 My name is Fahim Hoq
 - 👀 I’m interested in Statistics, analyzing data, programming and telling stories
 - 🌱 I’m currently learning SQL, Python
 - 📫 You can reach me at fahimhoq96@gmail.com and https://www.linkedin.com/in/fahim-hoq